 PURPOSE: The Committee serves to represent, promote, and advocate the Association's interests regarding copyright and other intellectual property issues in legislative, regulatory, and judicial affairs, including litigation.

 CHARGE: The Committee shall monitor developments and shall inform and advise the Executive Board and the Government Relations Office on copyright and other intellectual property matters.
-In addition, the Committee shall inform the membership of notable intellectual property policy issues and other relevant matters, and provide educational opportunities and tools for the membership in copyright law.
+In addition, the Committee shall inform the membership of notable copyright and intellectual property policy issues and other relevant matters.
+It will also provide educational opportunities about and tools for copyright law to the membership.

 The Committee shall coordinate with the Government Relations Office to communicate Association views on copyright and other intellectual property issues to all levels of government.
 The Committee may, in accordance with Committee and Association policy, work with the AALL Government Relations Office to prepare and communicate Association positions to appropriate governmental bodies and to other interested groups, while keeping the President and the Executive Board informed of all such efforts.
-The manner of communication shall be determined by the Chair, the Government Relations Director and the President on critical issues.
+The manner of communication on critical issues shall be determined by the Chair, the Government Relations Director and the President.

 TIME COMMITMENT: An active member should expect to spend at least an average of 2-4 hours per month on Committee business.
 This includes drafting program proposals, developing issues briefs, following copyright issues in the news, and attending a monthly conference call.
 The time commitment ebbs and flows if an issue is moved to the front burner and the Committee needs to be ready to respond.
 Note: Time commitments are estimates from past assignments and can change with new projects or requests for assistance from the Executive Board.